 However, color choices, typography, and interactions aren’t based on the designer’s personal preference, but rather on clearly articulated reasons specific to the personas developed by the UX designers.
 With these, UI designers implement a visual hierarchy that will serve as a guide to users, letting them know what to do and when to do it in order to meet their objectives.

-A well-designed hierarchy will highlight one main objective per page, making it clear to the user where they are on the site and what they can accomplish at any given moment.
+A well-designed hierarchy will highlight one main objective per page.
+This makes it clear to the user where they are on the site and what they can accomplish at any given moment.
 To achieve hierarchy, you can apply conventions or patterns that users are already familiar with.
 These patterns will act as clues to the user as to how to get to where they’re going.

 UX: Helps users accomplish goals